ibm-cloud-docs/account/attach-detach-tags.md

    {: codeblock}
    {: go}

-When you detach an access management tag from a service ID, any policies that are scoped that that tag no longer includes access the service ID.
+When you detach an access management tag from a service ID, any policies that are scoped to that tag no longer includes access to the service ID.
 {: note}